csauve/todotxt-parser/README.md

     "dateCreated": "2014-06-19T00:00:00.000Z",
     // ISO 8601 UTC datetime.
 Null if not present "dateCompleted": "2014-07-04T00:00:00.000Z",
-    // The upper case A-Z priority.
-Null if not present "priority": "A",
+    /* The upper case A-Z priority.
+If priority was not
+     * explicitly given, `metadata.pri` will be used if
+     * it's present.
+Otherwise null
+     */
+    "priority": "A",
     // Stores data parsed by metadata extensions.
 Defaults to {}
     "metadata": {"due": "2014-08-01"},
-    // In hierarchical mode, contains any direct children at a higher indentation level "subtasks": [],
+    /* In hierarchical mode, contains any direct children
+     * at a higher indentation level
+     */
+    "subtasks": [],
-    // Indentation level of the task in character columns.
-See hierarchical mode "indentLevel": 0
+    /* Indentation level of the task in character columns.
+     * See hierarchical mode for more details
+     */
+    "indentLevel": 0
   }
 ]